ariannab/callmemaybe/INSTALL.md

 ## Randoop+CMM experiments (RQ2)
 Our [release](https://github.com/ariannab/callmemaybe/releases/tag/ASE22) already contains our modified version on Randoop.
 You can look up its sources  [under this branch](https://github.com/ariannab/randoop/tree/cmm-checks).

 Under [this folder](https://github.com/ariannab/callmemaybe/tree/master/ase-22-experiments) we provide how the expected results should look like.
-To reproduce them, you must launch the .sh (bash) scripts for both projects.
-Please adjust the paths (project sources and such) as it is convenient for you.
+To reproduce them:

+- open a terminal in `ase-22-experiments`
+- launch `repro.sh` (NOTE: it uses `curl` to download our release, if this doesn't work for your OS, please download CMM and Randoop executable from our release manually and move them to the generated `libs` folder)

-Notice that there is an additional script, `get_evaluation_project_subjects.bash`, to download all of our CallMeMaybe subjects in case you were not able to run gradle (for CMM+Randoop, you only need commons collections and the JDK).
+*Notice that there is an additional script, `get_evaluation_project_subjects.bash`, to download all of our CallMeMaybe subjects in case you were not able to run gradle (for CMM+Randoop, you only need commons collections and the JDK).*